 a.
 The Licensee shall compact or otherwise stabilize any fill material placed around newly installed structures to reduce erosion, turbidity, nutrient loading and sedimentation in the receiving waters.

 b.
-Grass seed and mulch or sod must be installed and maintained on exposed slopes within 48 hours of completing final grade, and at any other time as necessary, to prevent erosion, sedimentation or turbid discharges into waters of the state.
+Grass seed and mulch or sod must be installed and maintained on exposed slopes within 48 hours of completing final grade, and at any other time as necessary, to prevent erosion, sedimentation, or turbid discharges into waters of the state.

 c.
-The Licensee shall take additional measures when necessary to prevent turbid discharges in violation of state water quality standards and to minimize off-site damage associated with erosion or turbidity.
+The Licensee shall take additional measures when necessary to prevent turbid discharges in violation of State Water Quality Standards and to minimize offsite damage associated with erosion or turbidity.
 These measures may include but are not limited to the installation of turbidity barriers at all locations where the possibility of transferring suspended solids into the receiving water body exists due to the proposed construction.
 Turbidity barriers must be maintained in effective condition at all locations until construction is completed and disturbed soil areas are stabilized.
-The Licensee shall be responsible for implementing measures to address any sedimentation, turbidity, erosion or shoaling problems that result from the construction, operation or maintenance of the works authorized under this certification.
+The Licensee shall be responsible for implementing measures to address any sedimentation, turbidity, erosion, or shoaling problems that result from the construction, operation, or maintenance of the works authorized under this certification.
 After fill material has been stabilized, the Licensee will be responsible for the removal of the barriers.

 6. Transmission Line Wetlands Clearing

-The Licensee shall use only restrictive clearing practices during construction and maintenance of the Barcola-Fort Meade 230 kV transmission line where it crosses wetlands.
-Restrictive clearing, as used in this Condition, is the cutting and removal of vegetation from the wetland by hand, usually with chain saws, or with low-ground-pressure shear or rotary machines to reduce soil compaction and damage to ground cover.
+The Licensee shall use only restrictive clearing practices during construction and maintenance of the Barcola-Fort Meade 230 kV transmission line where it crosses Wetlands.
+Restrictive clearing, as used in this Condition, is the cutting and removal of vegetation from the Wetland by hand, usually with chain saws, or with low-ground-pressure shear or rotary machines to reduce soil compaction and damage to ground cover.
 These-methods may be used alone or in combination, as may be appropriate for specific sites.
 Restrictive clearing includes the removal of vegetation from areas extending from the transmission line centerline to 20 feet on each side of the outer conductors and in work areas approximately 100 feet by 150 feet around structure sites.
-Also, in areas where the Licensee may need to create access to particular structure sites via finger roads rather than a continuous access road, a path approximately 20 to 25 feet wide may be cleared to reach the site from an existing access road.
+In areas where the Licensee may need to create access to particular structure sites via finger roads rather than a continuous access road, a path approximately 20 to 25 feet wide may be cleared to reach the site from an existing access road.
 If necessary, the work area around the structure and the access areas may be destumped.
 Removable construction matting may be used in these areas to support equipment.
 The stumps shall not be removed in the portion of the ROW outside of the work area and the access areas.
-The remainder of the ROW in wetland areas, beyond 20 feet on either side of the outer conductors, shall not be cleared to the ground; however, these areas may be restrictively cleared in that vegetation that has an expected mature height greater than 14 feet may be removed.
-All cut vegetation shall be removed from the restrictively cleared areas by hand if practicable.
+The remainder of the ROW in Wetland areas, beyond 20 feet on either side of the outer conductors, shall not be cleared to the ground; however, these areas may be restrictively cleared in that vegetation that has an expected mature height greater than 14 feet may be removed.
+All cut vegetation shall be removed from the restrictively cleared areas by hand if Practicable.
 All invasive exotic species listed in Attachment E (Vegetation Planting Plan & Exotic Species List) shall be removed from the ROW.
 Herbicides shall not be applied to the cut stumps of native tree species during the initial clearing.

 7. Mitigation for Wetland Impacts